 As with most SaaS apps, Edtech isn’t confined to one room.
 Students and teachers can use cloud technologies to connect in real-time, regardless of their location.

-These tools enable students to join group projects and learn from anywhere, including their own homes, which is beneficial if someone cannot attend their school that day.
+These tools enable students to join group projects and learn from anywhere, including their own homes, which is beneficial if someone cannot attend school that day.

 Edtech makes the classroom a more productive environment